beatrice-f/Thesis-repo/README.md

-## NLP diachronic analysis of cultural artifacts and trends
+## NLP diachronic analysis of cultural artefacts and trends

 ###### Introduction